jdcabreza/writing/engineering/ml-from-scratch-postmortem.md

 ## 4. No One's Coming to Save You

 When things start going sideways, it's tempting to wait for someone to step in and just... do something.
 The reality is that help is unlikely to come when you need it the most.
-If you're hoping a new hire will solve things, well, need weeks or months to ramp up.
+If you're hoping a new hire will solve things, well, they'll need weeks (or months) to ramp up.
 If you're hoping someone will take ownership, well, chances are they're already stretched thin themslves.

 Our team had to wear every hat just to ship.
 We coordinated with other teams just to progress, getting the data and infrastructure we needed.
 We became our own product managers, figuring out what to do next based on what we knew at the time.
 We ran our own sprints and retros.
 We essentially just rolled up our sleeves and said "fine, let's do it ourselves."